toidiu/toidiu.github.io/content/resume_detail/ihr_ha_support_for_ds_data.md

 lp = ["invent and simplify", "frugality", "earn trust"]
 +++

-invent and simplify
+invent and simplify: come up with a solution and then simplify

-  come up with a solution and then simplify earn trust negotiate a solution with DS to further the relationship frugality reuse dynamo, jenkins rather than invent new solution
+earn trust: negotiate a solution with DS to further the relationship

+frugality: reuse dynamo, jenkins rather than invent new solution

 #### S
 Data Science (DS) ran a nightly job to generate music recommendations for users.